 Enrollment is open for the 2020 Rock Orchestra Class!

 Photo by Aaron Gibson WANTED: String players for a Winter/Spring 2020 Rock Orchestra Class!
 WE ARE LOOKING FOR acoustic & electric string players; violinists, violists, cellists, & double bassists of all ages & skill levels.
-We will be performing rock, pop, and original music in an orchestral setting that uses a rock rhythm section Read More …
+We will be performing rock, pop, and original music in an orchestral setting that uses a rock rhythm section (drums, Read More …

 The War of Art